enqueuer-land/enqueuer/docs/README.md

 [This one](https://github.com/williamsdevaccount/enqueuer-plugin-xunit-report), for instance, generates xUnit like reports from enqueuer's output.

 #### plugins list
-Enqueuer offers support to the plugins listed bellow.
+Enqueuer community offers support to the following plugins:

 {{plugins list placeholder}}